-By definition, being tech-savvy means that a person is fairly proficient in using modern high-tech devices.
-From tablets to laptops and smartphones, today’s youth have become inseparable from their gadgets.
-The widespread use of social media sites to connect with family and friends and the availability of hundreds of websites for educational and entertainment purposes demands taking a look into what being tech-savvy actually entails.
+By definition, being tech-savvy means being fairly proficient in using modern high-tech devices.
+Today’s youth have become inseparable from their gadgets, from tablets to laptops and smartphones.
+The widespread use of social media sites to connect with family and friends and the availability of hundreds of websites for educational and entertainment purposes demand that we examine what being tech-savvy actually entails.

-Being technology savvy gives young people an edge in getting ahead in modern society.
-Most kids are capable of learning tech skills at a very young age, as many primary and secondary schools incorporate tech training in their curricula.
+Being tech-savvy gives young people an edge in getting ahead in modern society.
+Most kids can learn tech skills at a very young age, as many primary and secondary schools incorporate tech training in their curricula.
 Moreover, high school tech training programs are designed to help teens establish their future careers.

 What Does Tech-Savvy Mean?

-Many young people would define tech savvy as being good at texting, using social media and online gaming.
+Many young people would define tech savvy as being good at texting, using social media, and online gaming.
 Tech savviness entails much more than that.
 The word “savvy” alone means to have comprehensive and practical knowledge of a subject.
 In other words, it means knowing the tips and tricks of the trade.
-A good way to define “tech-savvy”, therefore, would be having the ability and skill to use technology in a productive and effective way.
+A good way to define “tech-savvy” would be having the ability and skill to use technology in a productive and effective way.
 For the average young person, this can include:

-• Learning Internet skills enables him or her to find, evaluate, and use online data to meet his or her needs.
-Such skills may include sending and receiving emails, use of search engines to research data, creating web pages, graphic design, uploading and downloading files, and online networking.
+2. Learning Internet skills enables one to find, evaluate, and use online data to meet one’s needs.
+Such skills may include sending and receiving emails, using search engines to research data, creating web pages, graphic design, uploading and downloading files, and online networking.

 Understanding the meaning of being tech-savvy gives parents a better idea of how to help their kids develop these skills.
 It’s not necessary for parents to invest tons of money in high-tech devices for their kids to develop tech skills.
-Many young children cannot even handle the responsibility of owning a tablet, a computer or a smartphone of their own.
-As most schools incorporate tech training in their curricula, kids have the opportunity to learn technical skills in a supervised, structured environment.
+Many young children cannot even handle the responsibility of owning a tablet, a computer, or a smartphone.
+As most schools incorporate tech training in their curricula, kids can learn technical skills in a supervised, structured environment.

 Advantages of Tech Training